GSM-MSG/MSGLayout/README.md

 # MSGLayout

-A Swift AutoLayout DSL for iOS and MSG.
+A Swift AutoLayout DSL for iOS in MSG Team.

 ## Constents
 - [MSGLayout](#msglayout)